 Prestige 3L Alpha Deluxe Induction Base Stainless Steel Pressure Cooker

 A good pressure cooker that sits in the medium price range, the Alpha Deluxe features an induction bottom to distribute heat evenly.
 This pressure cooker performs well on an induction stove while building pressure.

-One negative of the Alpha Deluxe comes from how when used, it may tarnish the interior with a rainbow shine.
+One negative of the Alpha Deluxe comes from how, when used, it may tarnish the interior with a rainbow shine.
 The other downside comes from how that will affect the flavor of the food.
-Customers have also complained about the noise that comes out of this pressure cooker.
+Customers have also complained about the noise from this pressure cooker.

 |Easy to use||Leaks water sometimes when it whistles|

 |Cleans easily||The safety valve sometimes does not work as it should|